ska-telescope/webjive/ska-webapps-react-skeleton/README.md

 To run the analysis tools, execute

-    > npm run code-analysis
+    > npm run code-analysis -s

 This will display any errors in the command line.
+If there are any errors, NPM will exit with a non-zero code, the `-s` argument suppresses this and cleans up the output.

 ### IDE Integration